ustart-dev/ustart/docs/docs/first-example-1.md

 ---
-id: first-example
+id: first-example-1
-title: First Example
+title: First Example (part 1)
 ---

 After installing uStart, you now have a skeleton to work from for your specific app.
 The following shows a basic example to continue with.